This is a sponsored post written by me on behalf of Safeway. All opinions are 100% mine.

 5. Desserts

 When I think Thanksgiving dessert I think of pies and when I think of pies I think of my it-hasn’t-failed-me-yet Millie’s Perfect Pie Crust.
 It is an all butter crust that makes for the best sweet or savory pies.
-You can make it into apple pie, pumpkin pie, pecan pie or even a blackberry crumble pie.
+You can make it into apple pie, pumpkin pie, pecan pie or even a blackerry pie with buttery crumble topping .

 If pie from scratch is too intimidating to try this year, try this butterscotch apple crisp instead.
-It’s kind of like a Dutch apple pie 3w1sqabut without the bottom crust.
+It’s kind of like a Dutch apple pie but without the bottom crust.

 6. Drinks